Ficool

 "Save that for the bedroom," she quipped, turning her head away.

-Kailus gathers his suitcases in silence, not wanting to add to this conversation.
-He's about to leave, but Sphyla stops him again.
-"And one last thing, sweetie: learn to forgive yourself.
+As he grips the front door, Sphyla suddenly calls him.
+"One last thing, sweetie: learn to forgive yourself.
 I know you dwell in the past, screaming in your room for things you should've forgiven yourself years ago."

 A vivid memory surfaced: